 Herbert Smith Freehills is one of the UK’s leading law firms, with an application process befitting such a firm.
 Preparation is vital, and this page is designed to give you tips on how to do just that.
 We will focus on the recruitment process for the graduate training contract and the vacation scheme as they are the most comprehensive.
 Experienced hire applicants will also find this page useful.

+Herbert Smith Freehills graduate recruitment has a three part application process.
 Running throughout these three stages are the key criteria they are looking for in you.
 These are not so much competencies as qualities, and include: Common sense; Intelligence to make your way in a big firm; Assurance; Perceptiveness; Ambition; Attention to detail; All round people skills; Ability to think creatively; and commercial nous.

 Herbert Smith Freehills receives over 2,000 application forms each year.
 You have to make yours shine in order to be invited to the assessment centre.
 The Herbert Smith Freehills form is straightforward, it asks for your academic details, language skills, and work experience.
 The only open ended question in the application form is about your extracurricular activities, and this is where you need to make the biggest impact.
-Herbert Smith Freehills are looking for applicants who are more than just a lawyer, so make sure to include your interests and all things interesting you have done.
+Herbert Smith Freehills is looking for applicants who are more than just a lawyer, so make sure to include your interests and all things interesting you have done.
 Show that you have had a broad range of experiences.

 Herbert Smith Freehills have provided some tips for the application form: